Obidiemekpo/dataacademy-labs/infra/README.md

 ## Notes

 - Storage account names must be between 3-24 characters, lowercase letters and numbers only.
 The module automatically truncates the name if it exceeds 24 characters.
-- The SQL Server module is temporarily excluded from deployment.
-To include it, uncomment the SQL module section in `main.tf`.
 - ADLS Gen2 permissions are assigned at the Storage Account level, not at the filesystem level.
 - The Databricks provider requires authentication.
 When running locally, you may need to configure authentication using the Databricks CLI or environment variables.
+- SQL Server connection strings are available as sensitive outputs from the SQL module and are automatically stored in Key Vault for secure access.